 Read and understand labor laws on minimum wage, overtime percentage, and your right to a bonus.
-You can seek advice from your employment compensation lawyer in Long Beach to gain a better understanding of your rights as a worker.
+You can seek advice from your employment compensation lawyer in California to gain a better understanding of your rights as a worker.

 Write a formal complaint to your employer

 The first step is to let your employer know you didn’t receive your bonus or overtime payment by writing a formal letter.
 Calculate all the amounts you are entitled to and break them down according to the number of overtime hours you worked within the disputed period.
 If it’s about unpaid bonuses, calculate the amount you are entitled to and include the figures in the letter.
 Your LA employment lawyer can help you prepare the letter and claim documents.

 Inform the department of labor